Adrián Campos Jr.

-Adrián Campos Jr. (born 5 October 1988 in Valencia) is a Spanish racing driver.
+Adrián Campos-Suñer Torres (born 5 October 1988 in Valencia) is a former Spanish racing driver who is now the team principal of Campos Racing on the European FIA ladder.

 He has competed in such series as the European F3 Open Championship (formerly the Spanish Formula Three Championship).
 He signed to compete in the 2010 Indy Lights season in the United States.
-Campos finished 6th in points with a best finish of 4th three times, including back-to-back oval races to close out the season, and had the fastest lap of the race at Kentucky Speedway.
+Campos finished 6th in points with a best finish of fourth three times, including back-to-back oval races to close out the season, and had the fastest lap of the race at Kentucky Speedway.
 He placed second among rookie competitors, only behind series champion Jean-Karl Vernay.